 In general, side effects of azithromycin in children are similar to those reported in adults.
 Some other side effects that may occur in children include:

-Call your child’s doctor if your young child develops these symptoms while taking azithromycin.
-Talk with your child’s doctor to learn more about azithromycin and side effects in children.
+If your young child develops these symptoms while taking azithromycin, call their doctor.
+Talk with your child’s doctor to learn more about azithromycin and its side effects in children.

 Common questions about side effects of azithromycin